ksen007/jalangi2analyses/README.md

 ```
 This command sets a web proxy, open a web page with your browser (e.g., Chrome or Safari).
 Click the ```Jalangi``` button on your web page to view the analysis result.
-To close the web proxy, simply rerun the above command.
+To close the web proxy, simply rerun the above command ([See Step-by-Step Guide](https://github.com/JacksonGL/dynamicAnalyses/wiki/Run-Analyses-in-Browser)).

 ### Run DLint on a Single File
 Suppose you want to run DLint on file: ```tests/dlint/buggy_NoEffectOperation.js```.